niculaionut/poetry/README.md

-her laugh is like a long-lost twin of God's golden violin. her smile - a hill with bright white flowers like the fangs of winters' howls, and with each falling milky ray the full moon paints her blue and grey.
+her laugh is like a long-lost twin of God's golden violin. her smile - a hill with bright white flowers like the fangs of winter's howls, and with each falling milky ray the full moon paints her blue and grey.